-The index is based on a broad variety of public data sources and a main feature of the annual World Risk Report series (see main story).
+The index is based on broad variety of public data sources and a main feature of the annual World Risk Report series (see main story).
 Exposure matters.
 It indicates the probability of earthquakes, storms, floods, droughts and sea-level rise hitting a country.
 Another factor is vulnerability, which assesses social issues:

 - How susceptible is a country to suffer damage and how do institutions and social ties help to mitigate the impact?